Early life of Joseph Stalin: Childhood: 1878–1893

 Although Keke was poor, she ensured that her son was well dressed when he went to school, likely through the financial support of family friends.
 As a child, Stalin exhibited a number of idiosyncrasies; when happy, he would for instance jump around on one leg while clicking his fingers and yelling aloud.

 He excelled academically, and also displayed talent in painting and drama classes.
 He began writing poetry, and was a fan of the work of Georgian nationalist writer Raphael Eristavi.
 He was also a choirboy, singing both in church and at local weddings.

 A childhood friend of Stalin's later recalled that he "was the best but also the naughtiest pupil" in the class.
 He and his friends formed a gang, and often fought with other local children.
-He caused mischief; in one incident, he ignited explosive cartridges in a shop, and in another he tied a pan to the tail of a woman's pet cat.
+He caused mischief; in one incident, he ignited explosive cartridges in a shop, and in another, he tied a pan to the tail of a woman's pet cat.

 When Stalin was twelve, he was seriously injured after having been hit by a phaeton.
-He was hospitalised in Tiflis for several months, and sustained a lifelong disability to his left arm.
+He was hospitalised in Tiflis for several months and sustained a lifelong disability in his left arm.
 His father subsequently kidnapped him and enrolled him as an apprentice cobbler in the factory; this would be Stalin's only experience as a worker.
 According to Stalin's biographer Robert Service, this was Stalin's "first experience with capitalism", and it was "raw, harsh and dispiriting".
 Several priests from Gori retrieved the boy, after which Beso cut all contact with his wife and son.
-In February 1892, Stalin's school teachers took him and the other pupils to witness the public hanging of several peasant bandits; Stalin and his friends sympathised with the condemned.
+In February 1892, Stalin's school teachers took him and the other pupils to witness the public hanging of several peasant bandits; Stalin and his friends sympathized with the condemned.
 The event left a deep and lasting impression on him.
 Stalin had decided that he wanted to become a local administrator so that he could deal with the problems of poverty that affected the population around Gori.
 Despite his Christian upbringing, he had become an atheist after contemplating the problem of evil and learning about evolution through Charles Darwin's On the Origin of Species.